 The main objective of the Konstanz Research School Chemical Biology (KoRS-CB) is to establish and support research and training programmes that transcend traditional disciplines.
 We aim to provide and develop novel approaches that increase understanding of biological processes and their interconnections at the molecular level.
 The research programme comprises the interdisciplinary areas Synthetic Chemistry, Cellular Biochemistry, Biophysics, Biomedicine, and Computational Life Science.

 A Tradition of Excellence

 Konstanz Research School Chemical Biology was founded in fall 2007 within the framework of the German Excellence Initiative.
 We were awarded continued recognition and financial support in the second phase of the Excellence Initiative as well.
-Currently, about 100 doctoral researchers are enrolled, and more than 50 young scientists have received doctoral degrees.

 The doctoral training programme builds on the interdisciplinary Bachelor/Master study course Life Sciences at the University of Konstanz, that was established in 2001.

 Welcome to the first fellows